 Colgate reviewing Chinese toothpaste brand Darlie amid debate on racial inequality

-Colgate-Palmolive on Thursday said it was working to review and evolve its Chinese toothpaste brand, Darlie, the latest in a string of brand reassessments amid a U.S. debate on racial inequality.

-LONDON: Colgate-Palmolive on Thursday said it was working to review and evolve its Chinese toothpaste brand, Darlie, the latest in a string of brand reassessments amid a U.S. debate on racial inequality.
+LONDON: Colgate-Palmolive on Thursday (Jun 18) said it was working to review and evolve its Chinese toothpaste brand, Darlie, the latest in a string of brand reassessments amid a US debate on racial inequality.

 Darlie is a Chinese brand owned by Colgate and its joint venture partner Hawley & Hazel.
 Its package features a smiling man in a top hat.
 Its previous name was Darkie, and featured a man in blackface.